 Utah may have only five national parks – called Utah’s Mighty 5 – but they really are mind-blowing!
 I’ve already visited Zion, and Moab is a great base to explore two more: Arches and Canyonlands.
 Arches is the easiest to reach; a short five-minute drive from downtown Moab to the Visitor Center.

-There’s a lot to do in Arches, more than enough for a day or two of adventure (though I do have a guide to spending a half-day in Arches).
+There’s a lot to do in Arches, more than enough for a day or two of adventure (though I do have guides to spending a half-day in Arches or a full day in Arches).
 Here are some of the must-dos and my favorites.